 Journalism majors at UW-Eau Claire also practice their profession far beyond the walls of the classroom.
 Students have reported from the Civil Rights Pilgrimage across several southern states, and from Peru and Moldova on faculty-led trips.

-The department is home to the recently renovated Communication and Journalism Center, a state-of-the-art facility that includes TV and radio news studios and production facilities, a visual communication studio and lab, and the offices of student media outlets, the Spectator and Blugold Radio (WUEC FM 89.7).
+The department is home to the Communication and Journalism Center, a state-of-the-art facility that includes TV and radio news studios and production facilities, a visual communication studio and lab, and the offices of student media outlets, the Spectator and Blugold Sunday Radio (WUEC FM 89.7).

 Nearly all upper division courses (numbered 300 and above) required in major and minor programs are available only to students who have completed prerequisite courses with grades of C or above.